-To make driving in Iceland that much smoother for you, opt for a rental car that comes with unlimited Wi-Fi and a GPS system included.
+To make driving in Iceland that much smoother for you, opt for a rental car that comes with unlimited Wi-Fi included.

 Unless you are travelling solo, check that a second driver is authorised too.
 This is a real bonus when you want a break from being behind the wheel!

 Many place names in Iceland are difficult to spell or are similar to others.
 This means your GPS may end up providing the wrong directions.
-That’s why you should use a GPS with an Icelandic keyboard so that you can type in the correct name.
+That’s why you should use a GPS with Icelandic lettering so that you can type in the correct name.

 Additionally, it’s a good idea to use a paper map as a back-up, rather than relying solely on the GPS.
 You can annotate the places you want to stop off at by hand so you know exactly where you’re headed.

-Good to know: Our Iceland self-drive tours provide you with a GPS, unlimited in-car Wi-Fi, and a hand-marked map of your route, included in the itinerary price.
+Good to know: Our Iceland self-drive tours provide you with unlimited in-car Wi-Fi and a hand-marked map of your route, included in the itinerary price.

 Stopping at gas stations

 Gas stations are plentiful in most areas of Iceland.
 However, make sure that you have enough petrol in the tank for drives through remote, rural areas.

 One of the biggest gas station chains in the country is N1, which also provides kiosks selling food, drink and other essentials.
 Other brands include Orkan, ÓB and Atlantsolía.

 Though many are staffed, it’s also common to come across self-service gas stations with automated pumps.
 To use these pumps you’ll need a credit or debit card with a four-digit PIN.
 As an alternative you can buy prepaid N1 cards to use at these automated pumps.